GummalRahul/Netflix_Dashboard/README.md

 ---

 ## **Project Overview**
-This repository contains an interactive Netflix Dashboard that provides insights into Netflix's library, including distribution by country, popular genres, content ratings, and trends over time.
+This repository contains an interactive Netflix Dashboard, designed to provide an in-depth analysis of Netflix's extensive library.
-The dashboard was built to help users analyze and explore Netflix's global catalog.
+It enables users to uncover valuable insights, such as the geographic distribution of Netflix content across different countries, the most popular genres worldwide, and a detailed breakdown of content ratings based on maturity levels.
+Additionally, the dashboard showcases trends over time, allowing users to explore how Netflix has expanded its catalog year by year.
+By integrating visual tools like maps, bar charts, and trend lines, this dashboard offers a comprehensive view of Netflix's growth and content strategies.
 ![Netflix_Dashboad](https://github.com/user-attachments/assets/a266149f-ce1e-4c3d-90a8-036704c79b13)